Defense Attorney for Animal Abuse, Neglect, and Cruelty

 - Breeders (“puppy mills”), pet shop owners, or a person with 5 or more animal abuse convictions: 2 years in prison, 5 years of court-supervised probation, and a $5,000.00 fine.

 In addition to the penalties above, the judge is given the power to order psychiatric or psychological counseling at the defendant’s expense.
-Furthermore, the judge also has the power to order consecutive sentencing with any other jail term arising out of the same transaction.
-Consecutive sentencing is serving one sentence in its entirety before beginning to serve the next sentence.
-Consecutive sentencing not possible with most crimes; however, it is permitted in animal cruelty cases.
+Furthermore, the judge also has the ability to order consecutive sentencing with any other jail term arising out of the same transaction.
+Consecutive sentencing is serving one sentence in its entirety before beginning to serve the other sentence.
+You need a strong attorney for abuse, neglect, or cruelty to animal charges because consecutive sentencing is not possible with most crimes; however, it is permitted in animal cruelty cases.

 Defendants are liable for any expenses incurred by veterinary treatment of animals that have been hurt.
 Defendants also may be ordered not to possess or own an animal for a certain period of time or forever.
 A person found in violation of the “do not own or possess” order is subject to immediate revocation of probation and almost certain jail time.

 In addition to the jail and probation consequences of a conviction, there are indirect consequences as well.
 A person convicted of animal abuse will likely have great difficulty obtaining employment or advancing in a career.

 A knowledgeable and astute criminal defense expert sees defenses and explanations where a lesser attorney may not.
 For every charged crime, there is usually a potential defense.
 While no one wants to see animal abuse, and it surely does happen, a person may get charged when they had no intention of harming their animal or in cases where there was nothing more than a legitimate accident.
 The truth is that many times prosecutors go overboard with charging.